davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:callback-service-code>

 However, the above idea has a major drawback.
-It assumes that the analysis task executes on a single machine, whereas parallel and distributed environments, such as the Worldwide LHC Computing Grid, typically involve multiple machines.
+It assumes that the analysis task executes on a single machine, whereas parallel and distributed environments, such as the WLCG, typically involve multiple machines.

 Therefore, when running the task on the Grid, the system splits a given dataset into smaller chunks, processes each in parallel on individual nodes (machines), and eventually merges the results.
 This aspect causes the custom callback to execute as many times as the number of jobs created.